Mountjoy Prison officers boycott RTE documentary over Rory’s Stories ‘drunk’ sketch

 “We will continue to find new ways of showing our appreciation to you our staff for the excellent job you do in difficult circumstances.

-“As Governor I take responsibility for the behaviour of everyone who enters the prison and I apologies if the events of Tuesday last offended anyone.”
+“As Governor, I take responsibility for the behaviour of everyone who enters the prison and I apologise if the events of Tuesday last offended anyone.”

 The Irish Prison Service said they do not comment on what they described as “industrial relations matters”